Astrology is the poetry of astronomy. –Steven Forrest

 These asteroids and stars are often uncannily prominent in event and personal charts.
 Alex Miller, who specializes in asteroid analysis, pays attention to Washingtonia in the charts of politicians, for example.
-In the natal chart of the natural leader and near-certain future member of the House of Representatives, Alexandria Ocasio-Cortez, Washingtonia falls on her natal Saturn-Uranus conjunction—indicating she may have the staying power to shake things up considerably there.
+In the natal chart of the natural leader and likely future member of the House of Representatives, Alexandria Ocasio-Cortez, Washingtonia falls on her natal Saturn-Uranus conjunction.

 Working with stars and asteroids

 Demetra George has long been a pioneer in studying these smaller cosmic bodies.
 This video is fun: in two case studies, George explores the connections between Diana, Prince Charles, and Camilla Parker Bowles (whose names are prominent in each another’s charts), and between the Clintons, Monica, and Bill’s other dalliances.
 As George describes, Princess Diana had Paris and Karma conjunct on her ascendant at the time of her death.

 It’s in the goddesses and other feminine figures that I find the highest use for these bodies, particularly for women.
 Western, and particularly American, culture is still nearly devoid of examples and role models for female strength, self-direction, and self-definition.
 Seeing where our natal chart has one, if not many, goddesses prominently placed (often on an angle or conjunct a planet) can bring inspiration for our own lives and relationships.